Gentleman Officer: Uncovering a Legacy of Firsts - with David Goerss

 CGS member David Goerss will discuss the journey he took when he began a search for his grandfather’s World War I military records.
 Woven into this storyline will be examples of “problems” to be solved, research strategy, the use of specific records, and discovery of lesser known resources.

 Pre-registration is required.

 CGS members are admitted for free.
 Non-members fee is $20.00* and can be applied towards a CGS membership the day of the class.

 Register early to confirm your seat.
 Walk-ins will not be admitted.

 There are two options for paying the registration fee: credit card or by check.

 To pay by check after completing the registration form; click on Show other payment options which is under the Order Now button.

 *Course fee is non-refundable.

 Whether you have Gold Rush ancestors or have no family connection to California, you will find extensive support for your genealogy research at the California Genealogical Society (CGS) in Oakland.
 The society offers research services, online indexes and databases, and a research library housing over 38,000 reference materials from California, the United States, and around the world.
 CGS is a 501(c)(3) nonprofit corporation.
-The library is conveniently located in Uptown Oakland at 2201 Broadway, Suite LL2, three blocks from BART.
+The library is conveniently located in Uptown Oakland, one block north of the Paramount Theatre, at 2201 Broadway, Suite LL2.
+We are three blocks from the 19th Street BART Station.